MORODA, GABRA EGZIABHER

 When Menilek’s general, Ras Gobana Dachi, also appeared to put forward the claims of the king of Shawa, Moroda again sent Dibaba with tribute.
 At Tulu Amara, 46 mi (75 km) east of Nakamte, he met Gobana, who reaffirmed his title of Dajazmach.

-When Takla Haymanot was defeated by Menilek at the battle of Embabo in 1882, Walaga was incorporatyed into the kingdom of Shawa, but retained a certain autonomy with Moroda remaining at its head.
+When Takla Haymanot was defeated by Menilek at the battle of Embabo in 1882, Walaga was incorporated into the kingdom of Shawa, but retained a certain autonomy with Moroda remaining at its head.
 He won converts for Christianity, and made some improvements in the government.

 STANISLAW CHOJNACKI